CREESTL/FuseG/docs/index.md

 - 0 - transfer {_amount} of GoldX tokens to {_to} address
 - 1 - add new multsigner with {_to} address
 - 2 - remove multisigner with {_to} address
-- 3 - change owner of GoldX token to {_to} address
-In every type of proposal besides type 0 argument {_amount} can be set to it's default value 0.
+- 3 - change the owner of GoldX token and both vaults to {_to} address In every type of proposal besides type 0 argument {_amount} can be set to it's default value 0.

 #### Parameters